shin-gamedev/gbs-plugins/Shmup Reloaded (3.2.0)/README.txt

 Create a folder called 'plugins' inside the root folder of your GB Studio project.
 Add the 'Shmup Reloaded' folder that contains this readme file to the 'plugins' folder.
 Compile your game.

+Updates-
+1.1 (8/4/2024)-
+-Consistent 8px by 8px collisions now also apply to background collisions

 Credits-
 Made by Shin